 - engage openly, honestly and transparently with the Royal Commission;

-- listen and learn from the Royal Commission and take up opportunities to better improve the quality and safety of our services;
+- listen and learn from the Royal Commission and take up any opportunities to improve the quality and safety of our services;

 - respond with humility and empathy to any allegation brought to the Royal Commission involving Endeavour Foundation.
-If we have done wrong, we will seek to offer a comprehensive sponse including a sincere apology and efforts to make amends;
+We will redress inappropriate behaviour and offer a comprehensive response.

 - ensure people we support, their families and carers and employees are well informed about the Royal Commission and appropriately supported to engage with the Royal Commission.